-Central Health may levy taxes to finance health care services and the levy may not exceed 25 cents on each \$100 of the taxable value of property taxable by Central Health.
-The fiscal year 2016 tax levy for Central Health was 11.78 cents per \$100 valuation of assessed property.
+Central Health may levy taxes to finance health care services and the levy may not exceed 25 cents on each \$100 of assessed valuation of property taxable by Central Health.
+The fiscal year 2017 tax levy for Central Health was 11.05 cents per \$100 valuation of assessed property.